gchumillas/eslint-plugin-mutate/README.md

 ```

 1. Install the ESLint extension in VSCode
 2. Configure your project with this plugin
 3. VSCode will automatically show mutation errors
 4. Errors will appear underlined in red with the corresponding explanation
+5. **TypeScript users**: The `Mut<T>` type is automatically available globally - no import needed!

 ## Configuration